mikeknapp/candy-machine/PRD.md

 #### Project Creation

 - Users can create new, named projects to organize images.
-- Each project stores its images and metadata separately in a structured SQLite database and corresponding filesystem directory (`/data/<project_name>/`).
+- Each project stores its images and metadata separately in a structured SQLite database and corresponding filesystem directory (`/data/<project_slug>/`).
+- Users should be able to copy images between projects easily.

 #### Image Upload & Processing